Skip to main content

 🌿 How to Support the Body After Feasts

 After rich meals, the body often craves hydration more than anything.
-Water, warm lemon water, or gentle herbal teas help digestion move again and flush out the extra salt and heaviness lingering from festive dishes.
-Drinking slowly throughout the day brings a long, steady reset.
+Water, warm lemon water, or gentle herbal teas help digestion move again and flush out extra salt and heaviness.
+Drinking slowly throughout the day provides a long, steady reset.

-You don’t need a workout — just a simple walk around the neighborhood, a few minutes of stretching, or pacing around your home.
-Light movement wakes up circulation, reduces sluggishness, and reminds the body that it can return to balance without strain.
+You don’t need a workout—just a simple walk around the neighborhood, a few minutes of stretching, or pacing around your home.
+Light movement wakes up circulation, reduces sluggishness, and reminds the body it can return to balance without strain.

 Your body is designed to find equilibrium.
-Most of the discomfort eases within a day or two when you support yourself kindly.
-No drastic measures needed — just steady, simple care.
+Most discomfort eases within a day or two when you support yourself kindly.
+No drastic measures needed—just steady, simple care.

 🚶 Simple Post-Holiday Reset Routine